-There are two types of index funds- ETFs or exchange traded funds and index mutual funds.
-With a MF, buyers and sellers undertake transactions directly with the fund company.
+There are two types of index funds- ETFs or exchange-traded funds and index mutual funds.
+With an MF, buyers and sellers undertake transactions directly with the fund company.
 ETFs are not sold by fund firms and are listed on the exchange (hence the name) and buyers or sellers of shares must own brokerage accounts to trade in these.

 The best things in life are not free if you’re investing in Exchange Traded Funds because you pay a brokerage commission whenever you make a purchase or sale.
-For small investors, traditional index mutual funds work out to be less costly therefore.
+For small investors, traditional index mutual funds work out to be less costly, therefore.
 But for every risk in the markets, there is a reward and this holds true for ETFs as well.
-As they are exchange traded, such shares can be traded at any hour of the day.
+As they are exchange-traded, such shares can be traded at any hour of the day.
 This is why ETF shares are popular among investors.
-Exchange Traded Funds has been one of the most rapidly growing segment of the funds business.
+Exchange-Traded Funds has been one of the most rapidly growing segment of the funds business.
 ETFs trade like stocks and offer flexibility not available in case of traditional mutual funds.
 Investors can trade ETFs throughout the day as against traditional index mutual funds where investors can only purchase units at the NAV or Net Asset Value of the fund published each time towards the end of the trading day.
-Exchange Traded Funds are quickly tradable and this offers an undeniable advantage- risk of price differential between time of trade and that of investment is much lower in case of ETFs.
-ETFs also have lower tracking error than traditional index funds on account of in kind or creation and redemption facility and lower expense ratio.
+Exchange-Traded Funds are quickly tradable and this offers an undeniable advantage- the risk of the price differential between the time of trade and that of investment is much lower in case of ETFs.
+ETFs also have lower tracking error than traditional index funds on account of in-kind or creation and redemption facility and lower expense ratio.
 Long term investors can avoid suffering on account of short term investor activity.

 Another point of distinction is that ETFs can be purchased in smaller sizes and do not require any kind of special documentation or accounts.
 They are also associated with no rollover costs or margin.
 ETFs also have a wider scope of coverage in that they cover benchmarks where no futures contracts exist.
 Active hedge fund traders also prefer ETFs over index because they are exempt from short sale uptick rule applicable for regular stocks.